 between the students involved.
 However, students are not required to meet with prospective roommates and, after the two day waiting period, the space is

 available for immediate occupancy.
-The Office of Residence Life will make an attempt to notify the occupant(s) of the room/apartment that a new roommate
+The Office of Residential & First-Year Programs will make an attempt to notify the occupant(s) of the room/apartment that a new roommate

 is planning to move into the vacancy.
 However, under some circumstances (such as emergency moves or late admits) this notification may not be possible.